salido/ios-challenge/README.md

 		- The expected outcome is:
 			- Item A, Qty 5
 			- Item B, Qty 2
-4. The user should be able to access their shopping cart at any time.
+4. The user should be able to access their shopping cart at any time

 ## Expectations
 1. You can model data supplied by the API in a way that is simple and makes sense